 “Resist” means withstand (James 4:7).
-This word comes from two Greek words: against and to stand.
+This word comes from two Greek words: against and to stand, carrying the idea to stand against.
 The Christian is to stand against the assault of the devil.
 This is a term of defense, not offense.
 The Christian must build fortifications against the devil.
-The Christian is at war.
-We should establish bulwarks of faith against our enemy.
+The Christian is at war; he cannot leave himself open to spiritual attack.
+Believers should build bulwarks of faith against the enemy.

 We resist by obeying the commands of verse eight.
 We would do well to remember that we cannot fight the devil in ourselves.